allegroai/clearml-docs/docs/user_management/admin_vaults.md

 Administrator Vaults are available under the ClearML Enterprise plan
 :::

-Administrators can centrally set configuration for users, service accounts and [user groups](../webapp/webapp_profile.md#user-groups) within a ClearML workspace by using central configuration stores--or Administrator Vaults.
+Administrators can set configuration for users, [service accounts](../webapp/webapp_profile.md#service-accounts), and [user groups](../webapp/webapp_profile.md#user-groups) within a ClearML workspace by using central configuration stores--or Administrator Vaults.

 Administrators can define multiple [configuration vaults](../webapp/webapp_profile.md#configuration-vault) which will each be applied to their designated [user groups](../webapp/webapp_profile.md#user-groups), allowing for custom settings.